 - 100 ml (2/3 cup) Light Cream

-- Have a large table cleaned and ready to host the fresh pasta.
-It's better if you cover part of the table with clean towels to rest the ravioli.
+- Have a large table or cutting board cleaned and ready to make the fresh pasta.
+Keep a clean towel next to you to rest the ravioli.

 - In a large wooden board (or a large bowl) put all the flour creating kind of a mountain, make a hole in the center and break the eggs in.
 Add a pinch of salt and with a fork start mixing the eggs slowly.

-- Still mixing with the fork, add the flour to the eggs a little bit at a time until it get all mixed up together.
+- Still mixing with the fork, add the flour to the eggs a little bit at a time until it gets all mixed up together.

-- When you added already most of the flour and it becomes hard to mix with the fork, get your hands dirty!
-Mix well with your hands until it becomes uniform, add some more flour to the board if necessary and knead for 5 minutes until the dough becomes smooth and elastic.
+- When you've added already most of the flour and it becomes hard to mix with the fork, get your hands dirty!
+Mix well with your hands until it becomes a uniform dough, add some more flour to the board if necessary and knead for 10-15 minutes until the dough becomes smooth and elastic.

 - Now cover the dough in plastic wrap and set aside to rest for 10-15 minutes.
 Just enough time to make the filling.

-- Chop the smoked salmon and mix it with the ricotta in a bowl.
+- Finely chop the smoked salmon and mix it with the ricotta in a bowl.
 Season with salt and pepper and add the finely chopped parsley.
 Cover the bowl with plastic wrap and set it aside in the fridge.

 - Remove the plastic wrap and cut the dough into 4 equal parts.
-Take one and cover the other one again with the plastic wrap.
+Take one and cover the others again with the plastic wrap.